 As a student, your biggest challenge is the yield: only about 20% to 30% of that heavy lobster is actually edible meat.
 This means every ounce is gold.
 If you overcook it by even a minute, that “gold” turns into rubber, and you’ve just wasted a high-dollar ingredient.
 Mastering the lobster means learning to respect the price tag by using the tails for entrees, the claws for salads, and the shells for a rich, world-class bisque.

-In a professional kitchen, you aren’t just buying “crab meat”; you’re buying specific grades.
-As a chef, you have to know when to use the pricey, unbroken Jumbo Lump for a stunning cocktail versus using the shredded Special or Claw meat for a flavorful bisque or stuffing.
+But we don’t usually buy whole crabs and harvest their meat – we buy it prepackaged.
+We’ll purchase Jumbo Lump for a stunning cocktail (the expensive stuff) and a container of Special or Claw meat for a flavorful bisque or stuffing.
 Using Jumbo Lump in a dip where it just gets broken up is a “rookie move” that wastes the restaurant’s money.

 - Colossal/Jumbo Lump: The largest unbroken pieces of white meat from the swimming legs.
 Use this for high-end cocktails or where the visual “wow factor” matters.